Appliance

 Upgrade

-update and upgrade your Ubuntu installation so we are current before proceeding.
+First step is to update and upgrade your Ubuntu installation so we are current before proceeding.

 sudo apt update